salehhesham244/alx-system_engineering-devops/0x00-shell_basics/README.md

-int this script we try to list the current of our directory
+int this script we try to change the working directory to the user's home directory